WuChao-2024/rdk_en_wuc_check_fork/docs/configuration/config_txt.md

 ### voltage_domain

-Configures the voltage domain of the 40-pin pin, supporting configuration as 3.3V or 1.8V.
+Configures the voltage domain of the 40-pin, supporting configuration as 3.3V or 1.8V.
 If not configured, the default is 3.3V.

 This configuration item needs to be used in conjunction with the jumper cap for voltage domain switching on the hardware.